-This far-reaching decision means that most American employers with 15 or more employees must now allow “transgendered” behavior—including cross-dressing and the use of opposite-sex restrooms—in the workplace.
+This far-reaching decision means that most American employers with 15 or more employees must now allow “transgendered” behavior in the workplace.
 Such behavior is now deemed protected under federal civil rights legislation.

 In a 6-3 decision, Chief Justice John Roberts and Associate Justice Neil Gorsuch joined the Court’s four liberal justices (Justices Stephen Breyer, Ruth Bader Ginsburg, Elena Kagan, and Sonia Sotomayor) to form a majority.
 Writing for the majority, Justice Gorsuch said, “The statute’s message for our cases is equally simple and momentous: An individual’s homosexuality or transgender status is not relevant to employment decisions.
 That’s because it is impossible to discriminate against a person for being homosexual or transgender without discriminating against that individual based on sex.”